osdldbt/dbt2/doc/user-guide.rst

 details as it pertains to the database management system being tested, if available.

-There are three general ways to use this kit:
+There are two general ways to use this kit:

-1. The **The "Easy" Way** section is for running something quick and easy.

-2. The **Manual Test Execution** section is not just how to run a test with minimal assistance, but also minimal data collection.
+1. The **Manual Test Execution** section is not just how to run a test with minimal assistance, but also minimal data collection.
 In other words, the kit only produces the test metrics and data to validate the correctness of the test.
 It is left to the tester to do any additional data collection to characterize system behavior.
 But there are no limitations on how one may actually execute a test.

-3. The **Comprehensive Test Execution** section details how to use the provided shell scripts to fully characterize system behavior in addition to executing a test.
+2. The **Comprehensive Test Execution** section details how to use the provided shell scripts to fully characterize system behavior in addition to executing a test.
 This includes collecting system statistics as well and software profiles.
 There is not as much flexibility as running a test manually,